Skip to main content

 1. Roles: Named collections of permissions (scopes)

-2. User Assignments: Mappings of users (by email) to roles
+• Static assignments: Direct mapping of users (by email) to roles in Helm values

 By default, two roles are provided: